-His matters have involved a wide range of complex technologies, including computer hardware and software, consumer electronics, network security, semiconductors, data storage, broadband communication, and medical devices.
-Representative clients include Autodesk, Freescale, Fujitsu, HP, Logitech, Netgear, Palo Alto Networks, Silicon Image, TSMC, and Uber.
+His matters have involved a wide range of complex, cutting edge technologies, including autonomous vehicles, computer hardware and software, consumer electronics, data storage, network security, semiconductors, wireless communication, and medical devices.
+Representative clients include Autodesk, Freescale (now NXP Semiconductors), Fujitsu, HP, Logitech, Netgear, Palo Alto Networks, Silicon Image (now Lattice Semiconductor), TSMC, and Uber.

 In 2011, Mr. Kim was elected as a Fellow of the American Bar Foundation, an honorary organization limited to one-third of one percent of lawyers licensed to practice in each jurisdiction.
 In 2013, he was selected as a Global Fellow by the Federal Circuit Bar Association, a program limited to senior IP and patent attorneys who have a strong international focus in their practice and who have achieved recognition within their own organizations as future leaders.
 He is also recognized as a leading patent lawyer by Who’s Who Legal: Patents 2016.